X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

 \section{Experiments}

 We study the effectiveness of X-InstructBLIP as a comprehensive solution for incorporating cross-modality into pre-trained frozen LLMs.
-Following a debrief on the implementation details in section \ref{sec:implementation}, we establish a set of comparisons to evaluate X-InstructBLIP's effectiveness as a general framework (section \ref{sec:baselines}).
-We also verify the model's competitiveness in individual modality-to-text tasks (section \ref{sec:single_modality}).
-More notably, we explore X-InstructBLIP's emergent cross-modality reasoning ability (sections \ref{sec:joint} and \ref{sec:discern_eval}) even in the absence of joint optimization.
+Following a debrief on the implementation details in Section \ref{sec:implementation}, Section \ref{sec:single_modality} verifies the framework's competitiveness in individual modality-to-text tasks, and explores its emergent cross-modal reasoning ability even in the absence of joint optimization.